 Customize Editing Options

-WriterDuet is designed to format your script automatically, however these intuitive settings can be changed and customized as desired.
+WriterDuet is designed to format your document automatically, however, these intuitive settings can be changed and customized as desired.
+With so many customization options, it's easy to become overwhelmed.
+The list below defines all of the customizable options in the Customize > Editing menu.

 - Auto-capitalization - When enabled, beginnings of lines will automatically be capitalized.